-Two People wounded in mosque shooting outside Oslo
+One person wounded in mosque shooting outside Oslo

-(CNN)Two people were wounded Saturday during a shooting at a mosque in a suburb of the Norwegian capital of Oslo, police said.
+(CNN)One person was wounded Saturday during a shooting at a mosque in a suburb of the Norwegian capital of Oslo, police said.

 Oslo police said via Twitter that the shooting occurred at Al-Noor Islamic Center, where the shooter and another person sustained minor injuries.

-Note: This story has been updated to reflect the shooter was among the wounded.